 No seller's fees on items that sell for more than $1,000

 Coins valued over $25,000 require a manual consignment process

 Great Collections was founded in 2010 by Ian Russell, a member of the Professional Numismatists Guild, to help coin collectors buy and sell coins online.
 It has successfully sold over 900,000 graded coins worth over $400 million.

 Its web-first approach is designed for sellers of less-valuable coins who want to list their coins or collections.
-With a low listing fee and a 5 percent seller's fee (0 percent for items $1,000 or more), it charges far less than most auction houses.
+With a low listing fee and a 5 percent seller's fee (0 percent for items over $1,000), it charges far less than most auction houses.